Hasanlu Lovers

 The Hasanlu Lovers are a pair of human remains found at the Teppe Hasanlu archaeological site, located in the Naqadeh in the West Azerbaijan Province of Iran.
 Around 800 BCE, the city of Hasanlu, located in north-western Iran, was destroyed by an unknown invader.
 Inhabitants were slain and left where they fell.
-In 1972, the lovers were discovered by a team of archaeologists from the University of Pennsylvania led by Robert H. Dyson.
+In 1972, the skeletons were discovered by a team of archaeologists from the University of Pennsylvania led by Robert H. Dyson.

 The two human skeletons were found together in a bin during excavations, seemingly embracing at the time of death, with no other objects except a stone slab under the head of one skeleton.
 They died together around 800 BCE, during the last destruction of Hasanlu.
-Approximately 246 skeletons were found at the site altogether.
+Approximately 246 skeletons were found at the site.
 How the lovers died and ended up in the bin is still under speculation but both skeletons lack evidence of injury near the time of death and possibly died of asphyxiation.
 They were exhibited at the Penn Museum from 1974 until the mid-1980s.

 The right skeleton, referred to as HAS 73-5-799 (SK 335), is lying on its back, and the left skeleton, referred to as HAS 73-5-800 (SK 336), is lying on its left side facing SK 335.
 When excavated, the skeletons were tested to determine various characteristics.
 Dental evidence suggests SK 335 was a young adult, possibly 19–22 years of age.
 Researchers identified the skeleton as male largely based on the pelvis.
 The skeleton had no apparent evidence of disease or healed lifetime injuries.
 Skeleton SK 336 appeared to have been healthy in life; the skeleton had no apparent evidence of healed lifetime injuries, and was estimated to have been about 30–35 years of age.
 Sex determination of the left skeleton was less definitive.
 Recent evidence has confirmed SK 336 is male after being originally identified as female.
 The skeletons have been a subject of debate since they were first excavated.